 6.3 A member must: be a student, staff member, faculty member, or alumnus of the University of Toronto; have paid required membership dues; identify with conservative principles and beliefs; and not retain membership in a partisan University of Toronto campus club affiliated with a non-conservative provincial or federal Canadian party.

 6.4 A member of the organization must retain all of the qualifications for membership to remain a member.
 Members who allow any of the criteria to lapse shall lose their good standing for thirty days following the loss of any said qualifications.
 After the thirty-day period, said individuals shall be automatically removed from the organization.

-6.5 Membership in good standing is defined as a member meeting all of the criteria for membership, who has not been suspended or otherwise removed from the organization.
-Members without good standing have the rights of membership suspended until the reacquisition of good standing.
+6.5 Membership in good standing is defined as a member meeting all of the criteria for membership, who has not been suspended, or otherwise removed from the organization.
+Members without good standing have the rights of membership withheld until the reacquisition of good standing.

 6.6 This Association shall charge a membership fee per annum, to be determined by the Executive Committee.
 Equal and reasonable membership fees must be charged to all members.
 Should the Executive Committee not announce an altered membership fee by the 30th day of the August immediately after their election, the previous fee shall apply for the calendar year.

 6.7 Members are entitled to pay up to four years in advance in a single lump sum.
 Membership fee increases shall not apply to previously paid membership fees.

 6.8 Any member of the Association may request a refund of membership dues up to fourteen (14) calendar days after purchasing said membership, provided that no election or ticketed event administered by the Association was held during said fourteen (14) days.
 The Executive Committee must refund the dues in full, and strike the member from all membership lists.